-While I’m no more stranger to self-drive tours, these tours took things to a whole new level and I learned many new things about how to drive everywhere throughout the nation without losing your mind.
+While I’m no more stranger to self-drive tours, these tours took things to a whole new level and I learned many new things about how to drive everywhere throughout the nation without losing my mind.
 You get to know a lot about self-drive tours when you drive 8,000 miles!

 In Case you have a janky and old car lime me, think of hiring

 I know this appears to be absurdly, madly decadent but listen to me.
 Rental vehicles are reliable, new, and well serviced and feature things like an air conditioner, OnStar, warmed seats, and a GPS.
 My personal vehicle features things like roll-down windows, somewhat sketchy brakes, and 28 mpg.

 In case you planning to travel alone and through the mountainous, everybody who loves you will welcome this choice.
 You will enjoy this when you’re cruising on the Highway of a foreign country by yourself as to its getting too dark and you’re just in control of the wheels.

 Still, in case you choose to rent a vehicle, it’s better you rent for something like a month, this is really cheaper than renting for just days and most car rental companies will offer you unlimited mileage for long term car rental from 5+ days.
 Additionally, in case you are on business travel, a rental vehicle is tax-deductible.